csuttles11/3d-fitness-app/README.md

 # Interactive 3D Fitness App

 An interactive web application that helps users explore workouts by clicking on different body parts using a 3D human model.
+  - Users can rotate the model, select muscle groups, and view targeted exercises in an intuitive visual interface.

 ## Features
 - Interactive 3D human body model (React Three Fiber)